 As at the date of this AIF, TAG Oil's directly owned subsidiaries are: TAG Energy International Ltd., incorporated under the laws of Cyprus, TAG Oil (NZ) Limited, incorporated under the laws of New Zealand, Trans-Orient Petroleum Ltd., amalgamated under the laws of British Columbia.
-TAG Oil's indirectly owned subsidiaries are: TAG Petroleum Egypt Ltd., incorporated under the laws of Cyprus, TAG Oil (Offshore) Limited, incorporated under the laws of New Zealand, CX Oil Limited, incorporated under the laws of New Zealand, and Orient Petroleum (NZ) Limited, incorporated under the laws of New Zealand.
+TAG Oil's indirectly owned subsidiaries are: TAG Petroleum Egypt Ltd., incorporated under the laws of Cyprus, TAG Oil (Offshore) Limited, incorporated under the laws of New Zealand, CX Oil Limited, incorporated under the laws of New Zealand.